zevumara/forfalcon/README.md

 ## About this project

-Forfalcon was developing mainly as a personal practice for learning and aplying concepts, but keeping in mind of making something fully functiontal and useful in real cases.
+Forfalcon was developed mainly as a personal practice to learn and apply concepts, but thinking of making something fully functional and useful in real cases.

 ## Usage exmaples